battleaxedotco/tool-docs/docs/timelord/settings.md

 ### Add timestamp to render filename

 Adobe apps do a lot behind the scenes to cache what you need, but sometimes they fail to update when you replace footage.
-If you find renders not updating enable timestamps for exporting app.
+If you find that your renders fail to update, enable timestamps for the exporting app.
 Exported files will have a timestamp added to the end so the importing app sees it as a fresh file.

-The timestamp is made up 2 digits for the year, month, date, hour, minute, second.
+The timestamp is made up of 2 digits for the year, month, date, hour, minute, second.

 `2020, July 30, 3:37:30pm` becomes `LayerName_200730-153730.swf`